What is candida overgrowth and what are the symptoms?

 Dietary Support for Kapha Candida Issues

-- Dandelion, asparagus, kale, collard greens, and spinach are foods to increase.
+- Eat dandelion, asparagus, kale, collard greens, and spinach

 Lifestyle Tips to Keep Candida in Check

-If you are experiencing the signs of yeast overgrowth, it can be very helpful to follow a regular daily routine of waking, eating, and sleeping habits.
+If you experience the signs of yeast overgrowth, it can be very helpful to follow a regular daily routine.
 Here are some lifestyle tips to keep candida in check: